siliconjungle/tiny-merge-legacy/README.md

 - There is a key/value store called ram
 - You can get values, set values, check if a value should be set and get local changes.
 - It doesn't check each of the individual fields like Shelf does, instead it treats the whole thing as a blob.
-- The intent is for this data to be used as RAM and for other data structures to be defined later such as "scene graphs, lists, key / value stores, etc).
-That's why random id's are assigned as their keys rather than focussing on allowing user's to set their own.
+- The intent is for this data to be used as RAM and for other data structures to be defined later such as scene graphs, lists, key / value stores, etc. That's why random id's are assigned as their keys rather than focussing on allowing user's to set their own.
 - Types are not compared in the same way as shelf, instead if there is a version conflict, who is selected is entirely based on userId.
 - Due to objects being treated as blobs, the diff is not sent and instead the whole object is.
 This would be fine for something like a list when you're sending the items on push, but wouldn't be as great for other forms of collaboration.
 The diff's could be sent but a history would be needed to figure out what the state looked like when the user made that change.